pyecharts/pyecharts-javascripthon/README.rst

 1. Only Python 3.5+ code can be transcompiled.
 If you use python 2.7 or 3.4, you are obliged to use generic Python codes so that python 2.7 and 3.4 interpreter do not complain.

-2. For browsers DOM object, please do these imports so as to 'blind' python interpreter:
+2. For browsers DOM object, please include some of these statements so as to 'blind' python interpreter:

 .. code-block:: python